philips-software/terraform-provider-hsdp/docs/guides/state.md

 ### Initialize the S3 backend

-Replace the values with the S3 credentails and choose a `key`
+Replace the values with the S3 credentials and choose a `key`

 ```shell
 terraform init \